EpicsDAO/solv-doc/articles/doc/en/quickstart/edgevana.md

 ---
-id: general-quickstart
+id: quickstart-edgevana
-title: Quickstart
+title: Quickstart - For Edgevana
-description: Quickstart of solv, an open-source tool for Solana validator
+description: Quickstart of solv, an open-source tool for Solana validator for Edgevana
 ---

 solv is a comprehensive command-line utility designed for Solana network